 Old, broken, inefficient windows are an issue.
 Storm windows can improve energy efficiency, though not as well as the best replacement windows you’ll find on the market today.
 However, storm windows cost only a fraction of what new replacements would cost.

 Interior or Exterior Storm Windows?

 In most cases, the answer is interior storm windows.
-They cost less to install and also to maintain because they’re not as exposed to the elements.
-They provide a seal on the inside of the old windows, so they’re better for energy efficiency especially if they are equipped with Low-E glass.
+They cost less to install and maintain because they’re not as exposed to the elements.
+They provide a seal on the inside of the old windows, so they’re better for energy efficiency, especially if they are equipped with Low-E glass.
 Besides, if you can pay for new exterior storm windows, you can probably add a bit more and get high-performing replacement windows.